fabiansdp/fabiansdp/README.md

 ### Hi there 👋
-My name is Fabian and I am currently a second year Computer Science at Institut Teknologi Bandung.
+My name is Fabian and I am currently a second year Computer Science student at Institut Teknologi Bandung.
 I'm currently very passionate about learning web development.

 ### Contact Me